debxylen/open-source-insurgency/README.md

 That’s why companies HATE GPL—they can’t just take your work and close it off.

 - Linux?
 GPL.
-Microsoft & Apple tried to kill it, but support for Linux got stronger.
+Microsoft & Apple tried to kill it, but support for Linux got **stronger**.
 - Blender?
 GPL.
 Autodesk’s monopoly **collapsed**.

 The list continues.